 A double-edged success

 The Buguet Workshops represent a captivating concept; hence the waiting list to set up a business on its premises gets longer and longer, however, key makeovers need to be undertaken for the structure to host new members.
 Hence, the entrepreneurs of Buguet Workshops receive and welcome visitors on Saturdays, interested people from the general public, schools or the Chamber of Commerce, or mere inquisitive individuals.
 The annual Open Door Days meet with a real success, and the initial symposium organized by Ateliers Buguet brought together about thirty people.
-In 2014 during the Regional Competition of Innovation, the Buguet Workshops were nominated and won the first prize in the “Innovation and Society” category.
+In 2014 during the Regional Innovation Competition, the Buguet Workshops got nominated and won the first prize in the “Innovation and Society” category.

 We have in mind to refurbish the whole of the premises dating back to the original printing manufacture, and plan to create within this dedicated space: shop, meeting rooms, and open spaces of conviviality … We also look to developing corporation tourism.
 For more information, a press kit is available upon request.